-- Not all blond shades are created equal.
+- Not all blonde shades are created equal.
 Be careful about choosing the right one for you.

-- What if my blond-on-blond highlights and color get too light?
+- What if my blonde-on-blond highlights and color get too light?

 “Time to start over,” says NYC color pro Brad Johns.
 “Ask your colorist to make your base darker and then add a few fresh highlights.
 It’s all about keeping the contrast and while that’s important no matter what your color, it’s crucial for blondes.”

-- Why is my blond color suddenly washing me out?
+- Why is my blonde color suddenly washing me out?
 I keep piling on blush and bronzer to compensate.

 “Your hair color is probably too white, too ashy or too beige” says Johns.
 “Ask your colorist to warm it up and brighten the color.
 The effect you’re after is like a child’s hair after a summer at the beach, or a surfer.”
 Lots of women can look too washed-out if their blonde is too close to their skin tone in terms of color or if it’s too solid with a one-color look.

-- Do I need to go blond or can a few blond highlights do the trick?
+- Do I need to go blonde or can a few blond highlights do the trick?

 If you just want to add some flattering light and brightness around the face, a few well-placed highlights may be all you need.
 What shade those highlights take is not a one-size-fits-all answer.
 Brunettes can liven up dark to light brown hair with amber caramel, butterscotch, or toffee tones; redheads with golden, coppery streaks; and dirty blonds with a few honey, buttery highlights to get the effect of more light without a high-maintenance change.
 Highlights alone are also a great low-stress option for women of color with fragile hair who chemically relax their texture.

-- How do I go back to blond after trying brunette again?
+- How do I go back to blonde after trying brunette again?